-Revenue is often used by bonding agents and sureties to measure whether a construction company is successful.
-So it stands to reason that revenue recognition for contractors – the point at which income is officially seen as revenue in your financial records – must be documented consistently and within established standards.
+Revenue drives the financial results used by owners, banks, and sureties to measure success for a construction company.
+So it stands to reason that revenue recognition for contractors – the point at which income is officially earned as revenue in your financial records – must be recognized consistently and within established standards.

 But revenue recognition for contracts with customers can get tricky, particularly within the construction industry.
 Previously industries often had their own specific criteria to define revenue, leading to varying accounting practices for the same types of transactions.
-Revenue recognition for construction contracts, for example, has always been accounted for using two basic methods: (1) the percentage-of-completion method, where all revenues, expenses and profits are tracked and recognized each accounting period as the contract moves towards completion; or (2) under the completed-contract method where revenues, expenses and profits are deferred until the contract is complete.
+Revenue recognition for long-term construction contracts, for example, has always been accounted for using the percentage-of-completion method, where all revenues are recognized each accounting period as costs are incurred as a percentage of the total estimated cost.

 In response to the wide range of accounting practices for the same types of transactions, the FASB (the Financial Accounting Standards Board) issued an update in their reporting standards for revenue recognition from contracts with customers (“the new standard”).
 Instead of basing their guidelines on specific transactions and industries, they adopted a principle-based approach with the following objective:

 The objective of the new guidance is to establish the principles to report useful information to users of financial statements about the nature, timing, and uncertainty of revenue from contracts with customers.

 Under the new standard, revenue recognition will be achieved by applying the following five steps from FASB:

 - Identify the performance obligations (promises) in the contract.